cmidgley/Marlin/README.md

 __Status (March 26, 2020):__ Updated with latest Marlin and jediminer532 code, which now works without any custom fixes from me.
 Also enabled AUTO_BED_LEVELING_BILINEAR to start playing around with mesh leveling for precision PCB milling.

+__Status (March 26, 2020 #2):__ Ran it live on MPCNC for router cutting with SuperPID on D8/D9 (using fan/heated bed, not the new spindle feature).
+Found a few issues with negative Z and homing.
+Successfully did a few jobs  in 1/4 aluminum, so the firmware itself is looking good.
+No laser testing yet (believe it or not, my soldering iron broke so now waiting on that...!)

 ## Marlin 2.0 Bugfix Branch

 __Not for production use.
 Use with caution!__